SPECIALIZED POLICE AND COURT SUPPORT

 Follow Up Support Calls

 Advocacy with Police and Courts

-Our new Guide to SPCS informs new and potential clients about the processes in our department and the rights they have as victims of crime.
+Our new Guide to SPCS informs new clients about the processes in our department and the rights they have as victims of crime.

 Volunteer Program Details:

 Students are welcome to apply to earn hours in their fields - open to Social Work, Criminology, Psychology, Sociology, Human Ecology, and others.

 Volunteer terms last six-months.
 Term 1 is January to June, Term 2 is July to December.
 There is a potential to renew your volunteer contract with SPCS if you are enjoying the work and would like to stay on longer.

 All volunteers will be asked to provide proof of security clearances, completion of online orientation, and attend in-person training sessions before their term starts.

 Three Streams of Volunteerism for Specialized Police and Court Support: